 The Voting Experience

-Council member Shook shares his first time at the ballot box
+Council member Brown outlines his first time voting

 Voting plays an invaluable role in our American political system.
-Whether voting for president or local boards and commissions, casting a ballot shapes the futures of cities, shapes, and the country.
+Whether it’s a vote for president or local boards and commissions, casting a ballot shapes the futures of cities, states, and the country.

 With the 2020 general election coming up, this series will offer a look at the first-time voting experiences for members of the Atlanta City Council.

 Next in our series is District 3 Council member Antonio Brown.
 His first-time voting experience was at Peachtree Street Church in downtown Atlanta.

 “I spoke about this when I first came on to Council.
 I grew up Jehovah’s Witnesses, so we really never took part in the political process.
 I didn’t grow up with the understanding of Democrats and Republicans,” Brown said, noting his first-time voting was in Atlanta’s mayoral election in 2017.
 “It was a really interesting first experience because it was kind of liberating in a way.
 I had done something at my age — 32 at the time — where most people had already done for most of their life.”

 He noted that the experience helped to teach him the importance of civic engagement at the local level.